bakurpapashvili-syntax34/RENO/README.md

-# RENO
+# RHINO

-RENO (suggest of Rapid Explorer & Native Object) is a high-performance file manager built on Python, neon-infused file manager designed for users who demand a Cyberpunk aesthetic and seamless tiling integration.
+RHINO (suggest of Rapid Explorer & Native Object) is a high-performance file manager built on Python, neon-infused file manager designed for users who demand a Cyberpunk aesthetic and seamless tiling integration.

 1. PREREQUISITES & SYSTEM CONDITIONS

-To run Reno, your system MUST meet the following conditions:
+To run RHINO, your system MUST meet the following conditions:

 - OS: Linux (Tested on Arch Linux Hyprland/Wayland)
 - Python: version 3.10 or higher